2018ik/2018ik.github.io/_wiki/breathing.markdown

 ## Background

 **breathing** is to inhale and exhale Christ as the life-giving Spirit.
+Since all scripture is God breathed (2 Tim.
+3:16) and is therefore the exhaling of God, believers can breathe this word in and inhale God by reading and praying over the Word.